hercobezuidenhout/hercobezuidenhout.github.io/_posts/2024-09-21-gulpjs-a-forgotten-tool.md

 ### Installation

-> [!info] If you have not yet set up your project, you can create an empty project by running `npm init -y` in a folder of your choice.
+> If you have not yet set up your project, you can create an empty project by running `npm init -y` in a folder of your choice.

 To add `gulp` to your project, install it using `npm install --save-dev gulp`.